nbetts2020/MoE-Asset-Pricing/README.md

 3. **Training**: The model trains on both the new data $(x_t, y_t)$ and the sampled batch from the memory buffer $(x_{\text{old}}, y_{\text{old}})$, allowing it to learn from new information while reinforcing its knowledge of past data.

 4. **Updating the Buffer**: The buffer has a fixed size.
-When new data is added, older data is removed using a FIFO strategy.
-Another strategy could be that samples with lower prediction errors are deprioritized to make room for more informative examples, maintaining a balance of both recent and older, high-error examples in the buffer.
-Let's stick to FIFO for now, though.
+When new data is added, older data is removed using a Prioritized Sampling strategy.
+The strategy involves deprioritzing samples with lower prediction errors to make room for more informative examples, maintaining a balance of both recent and older, high-error examples in the buffer.

 5. **Buffer Strategies**:
+   - **Prioritized Sampling** (focus): Selects important past data based on a specific metric (e.g., importance to model performance; in this case, prediction error).
-   - **FIFO** (focus): Oldest data is replaced when the buffer is full.
+   - **FIFO**: Perhaps the most basic implementation, wherein the oldest data is replaced when the buffer is full.
    - **Reservoir Sampling**: Maintains a random selection of data.
-   - **Prioritized Sampling**: Selects important past data based on a specific metric (e.g., importance to model performance, such as prediction error).

-6. **Synthetic Data Replay** (Optional; not the focus of this project): Another similar approach to mention involves generating synthetic examples instead of replaying real data.
+7. **Synthetic Data Replay** (Optional; not the focus of this project): Another similar approach to mention involves generating synthetic examples instead of replaying real data.
 This is often beneficial in scenarios where storing all historical data is impractical, yet retaining performance on older tasks is essential.

 **Error-Based Sampling**